kwilkos/cxf/distribution/src/main/release/samples/j2ee/jca/hello_world_soap_http/README.txt

-Launch the CXF Service
+Launch the Apache CXF Service
 ========================

-Run the CXF service provided by the basic/hello_world_soap_http demo.
+Run the Apache CXF service provided by the basic/hello_world_soap_http demo.

 To launch the service: